gma/nhs-toolbar/README.md

 DotGovLabs hack day organise by [Rewired State](http://rewiredstate.org/ "Rewired State").

+Check the [project home page](http://rewiredstate.org/projects/nhs-toolbar) for more information.
+Screenshots are [on Flickr](http://www.flickr.com/photos/bengriffiths/sets/72157623538428741/).

 ## Notes for developers

 To run the API server you'll need to install Sinatra.
 The easiest way to get